No menu items!

 Hairitage Comin’ In Hot Dryer

-If you simply need a basic dryer, Hairitage’s Comin’ In Hot Hair Dryer is compact, light, and costs just $40.
-It comes with just an air concentrator nozzle, but there is a separate diffuser for curls and comb attachment for stretching hair as you dry.
+If you simply need a basic dryer, Hairitage’s Comin’ in Hot Hair Dryer is compact, light, and costs just $40.
+It comes with just an air concentrator nozzle, but there is a separate diffuser for curls and a comb attachment for stretching hair as you dry.
 The gray and rose-gold design is pretty, too, with an almost velvety-soft coating.
 This was our top pick, but the attachments are frequently out of stock, sometimes for months at a time.
 If the ones you need are in stock, it’s a great buy.

 Two speeds, three heat settings, a cold shot button, and uses ions.